SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

   icon_outlined=true
   button_content='Proceed'
   text='The ultimate implementation pack for anyone new to this, who needs support with all parts covering the checkout.
-We collect and verify the consumer identity, the billing and shipping address and store the consumer data.
+We collect and verify the payer's identity, the billing and shipping address and store the consumer data.
   Everything needed to get started with online payments.' table_content=page.table_content